-Unlike the previous government, which had announced the Motorway M4 Project in its Government Programme, but failed deplorably to execute it.
-This Government, despite the vulnerable economy, will definitely find the ways and means to implement the project during our current mandate.
+Unlike the precedent government which had announced the Motorway M4 Project in its Government Programme, but failed deplorably to execute it.
+This Government, despite the vulnerable economy, will definitely find the way and means to implement the project during our current mandate.

 This project will ensure connectivity in terms of motorway, in terms of a real ring road around the island.
-We are also proposing to have recourse to Consultancy services for an amount for Rs35 million for Phase 3 to define the best alignment from Bel Air to Grand Bel Air which will form part of the new Motorway M4.
-Again, I seize this opportunity to emphasise that the proposed alignment will, under no circumstances, affect the Vallée de Ferney.
-We are going to ensure that the Vallée stays intact and at the same time preserve its biodiversity.
+We are also proposing to have recourse to consultancy services for an amount for Rs35 m. for Phase 3 to define the best alignment from Bel Air to Grand Bel Air which will form part of the new Motorway M4.
+Again, I seize this opportunity to emphasise that the proposed alignment will under no circumstances affect the Vallée de Ferney.
+We are going to ensure that the Vallée de Ferney stays intact and at the same time preserve its biodiversity.

-Another colossal project announced in the Budget Speech is the Ring Road Phase 2, scheduled for implementation in Financial Year 2027-2028.
+Another colossal project announced in the Budget Speech is the renewal Phase 2 scheduled for implementation in Financial Year 2027-2028.
 It is a continuation of the first phase which starts from Montebello to Guibies.
-The Ring Road Phase 2, extending over a length of 4.75 km will start around 200 meters before the end of the Ring Road Phase 1, will cross Quoin Bluff Mountain and Monroe Hill through two tunnels to connect to the end of Boulevard Victoria at Vallée Pitot and will also connect to Tranquebar through a Grade Separated Junction.
+The Ring Road Phase 2, extending over a length of 4.75 kms will start around 200 meters before the end of the Ring Road Phase 1, will cross Quoin Bluff Mountain and Monroe Hill through two tunnels to connect to the end of Boulevard Victoria at Vallée Pitot and will also connect to Tranquebar through a grade separated junction.